- Number of swimmers

 A pre-swimmer swims first in the final but is not ranked.
 It allows the judges to “warm-up” and make sure they are all on the same page.
 If their scores range too widely after the pre-swimmer routine is done, the judges must reconvene and discuss.
 For the swimmers, being a pre-swimmer allows them to show off their hard work one last time without the pressure of being ranked and trying to place.

 The European and World Championships have now adopted the same format in that technical routines are 100% separate from free routines, and have their own preliminary and final rounds.
 At the Olympic Games, the technical routine will only be swam once, while the free routine will have a preliminary and final round.
+Then, the technical and free scores will be combined to determine the final placement.

 - Men and synchro